What Happened Next? Interactive Startup

 In Standard mode, the game starts with two images being displayed along with a missing image.

 Interactive Startup mode, or Therapist Mode, is designed to help the therapist, parent or other adult encourage expressive language from their student(s).

-When Interactive Startup mode is selected as in the illustration, the game starts with three empty frames, two of which are numbered, and a third with a question mark.
+When Interactive Startup mode is selected as in the illustration or from an Adult Assisted template , the game starts with three empty frames, two of which are numbered, and a third with a question mark.
 The active frame bounces, indicating that it is awaiting the student's click.

 In the illustration, we see the first picture in our What Happened Next? sequence after the student clicked the bouncing frame.
 The supervising adult (SA) may ask some questions such as: